jarvisteach/appJar/docs/mkdocs/docs/pythonLoopsAndSleeps.md

 This will cause the GUI to keep repeating the named function in the background.
 By default, the function will repeat every second.

+* `.unregisterEvent(function)`
+This will stop the named function from repeating in the background.

 * `.setPollTime(time)`
 If you want your functions to be called more or less frequently, change the frequency here.